List of Rehabs in Nevada

 Paying for Treatment with Medicaid in Nevada

-Using Private Insurance to pay for Drug Rehab in Nevada
+Using Private Insurance to Pay for Drug Rehab in Nevada

 Another option to pay for drug treatment services is a private health insurance policy.
 These insurance providers work with specific drug treatment programs and can cover some or all costs associated with treatment.
 Each insurance policy will differ from policy to policy and provider to provider, so it is important to contact your insurance provider to find out what coverage is available.
 Out-of-pocket expenses are possible with private health insurance as there are deductibles that must be met for some policies and other costs.